kirkofypsi/7DWorkProblemModel/README.md

 ## Our reports

-In the coming months, the __Institute for a Better Workplace__ will publish numerous reports on work problems in different organizations.
+In the coming months, the __Culturama__ will publish numerous reports on work problems in different organizations.
 Our findings are based on the analysis of millions of employee opinions from hundreds of global organizations across various industries.